Certiorari: Federal courts

 Since the Judiciary Act of 1925 and the Supreme Court Case Selections Act of 1988, most cases cannot be appealed to the Supreme Court of the United States as a matter of right.
-A party who wants the Supreme Court to review a decision of a federal or state court files a "petition for writ of certiorari" in the Supreme Court.
+A party who wants the Supreme Court to review a decision of a federal or state court files a "petition for a writ of certiorari" in the Supreme Court.
 A "petition" is printed in booklet format and 40 copies are filed with the Court.
 If the Court grants the petition, the case is scheduled for the filing of briefs and for oral argument.
 A minimum of four of the nine justices is required to grant a writ of certiorari, referred to as the "rule of four".
 The court denies the vast majority of petitions and thus leaves the decision of the lower court to stand without review; it takes roughly 80 to 150 cases each term.
 In the term that concluded in June 2009, for example, 8,241 petitions were filed, with a grant rate of approximately 1.1 percent.
 Cases on the paid certiorari docket are substantially more likely to be granted than those on the in forma pauperis docket.
 The Supreme Court is generally careful to choose only cases over which the Court has jurisdiction and which the Court considers sufficiently important, such as cases involving deep constitutional questions, to merit the use of its limited resources, utilizing tools such as the cert pool.
 While both appeals of right and cert petitions often present several alleged errors of the lower courts for appellate review, the court normally grants review of only one or two questions presented in a certiorari petition.

 The Supreme Court sometimes grants a writ of certiorari to resolve a "circuit split", when the federal appeals courts in two (or more) federal judicial circuits have ruled differently in similar situations.
 These are often called "percolating issues".

 Certiorari is sometimes informally referred to as cert., and cases warranting the Supreme Court's attention as "cert. worthy".
 The granting of a writ does not necessarily mean that the Supreme Court disagrees with the decision of the lower court.
 Granting a writ of certiorari means merely that at least four of the justices have determined that the circumstances described in the petition are sufficient to warrant review by the Court.